Design prototyping: Background

 Along the years, further efforts have been dedicated to characterising prototyping in design disciplines in the fields of interaction design, experience design, product design and service design, as well as in product-design-related fields such as engineering/mechanical design.
-In 2000, designers from IDEO described experience prototyping, introducing types of design representations and methods that allow to simulate aspects of an interaction that people experience by themselves.
+In 2000, designers from IDEO described experience prototyping, introducing types of design representations and methods that allow simulating aspects of an interaction that people experience by themselves.

 Around the year 2010, studies were developed to examine the prototyping of services theorising from the growing practice of service design, which later in 2018 were also used as a reference for service design practitioners.